aws/aws-sdk-ruby-record/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

+### Setting Up a Development Environment

+You can install the development dependencies necessary to run unit tests with `bundle install`.
+To run integration tests, you will need to set up AWS credentials on your machine.
+In practice, this means a shared credential file or environment variables with your credentials.
+These tests may have some AWS costs associated with running them since AWS resources are created and destroyed within these tests.
+Integration tests are not run unless you set the environment variable `AWS_INTEGRATION`.

+### General Contribution Standards

+* Documentation improvements are always welcome.
+If adding a specific code example, consider also if that example would be appropriate to add as a unit or integration test.
+* For bug fixes or refactors, please ensure that code coverage remains the same or improves if at all possible.
+Especially for bug fixes, please include the unit and/or integration tests that reproduce the failure case.
+* For new features, at minimum include full unit test coverage, and ideally include integrations tests for the top-line behavior.
+Documentation is also required.
+    * If you need help with integration testing or with writing documentation for a feature, let us know.
+We're happy to review a prototype of a feature ahead of development of full documentation/integration testing.

 ## Finding contributions to work on

 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws/aws-sdk-ruby-record/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct

 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).
 For more information see the [Code of Conduct FAQ](https://aws.github.io/code-of-conduct-faq) or contact opensource-codeofconduct@amazon.com with any additional questions or comments.

 ## Security issue notifications

 If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

 ## Licensing